quesadx/Muffet-Solitario/README.md

 # Muffet Solitario

-Muffet Solitario is a solitaire card game implemented in Java, with additional styling provided by CSS and some auxiliary Python scripts.
+Muffet Solitario is a solitaire card game implemented in Java, with additional styling provided by CSS.
 This project aims to provide a digital version of the classic solitaire experience, focusing on clean design, user interaction, and extensibility.

 ## Features